Planning to achieve a “dry month” away from alcohol?

 - Further Reading

-Sober October (and other similar initiatives like Dry January) have become increasingly popular in recent years.
+Dry January, Sober October, and other similar initiative, have become increasingly popular in recent years.
 They involve abstaining from alcohol for a month, and are popular in many countries, including the USA and UK.

-In some cases, there’s a charity element to Sober October.
-In the UK, for example, many people take part in aid of Macmillan Cancer Support.
+In some cases, there’s a charity element.
+For example, in the UK, for example, many people take part in Sober October in aid of Macmillan Cancer Support.

 Away from these one-off monthly campaigns, drinking alcohol is waning in popularity more broadly.
 More and more people are “sober curious” nowadays, with many finding that they’re happier if they drink less, or abstain altogether.

-If you’re reading this, I shall assume you’re thinking about giving Sober October a go.
+If you’re reading this, I shall assume you’re thinking about giving Dry January or Sober October a go.
 If you were one of the (many) people who speaks out against these initiatives, you probably wouldn’t be here.

-Before I move on to my tips for Sober October, I want to tell you a little about me.
+Before I move on to my tips for Dry January and Sober October, I want to tell you a little about me.
 I was once vocal in my distaste for events like this.

 “Meh, why would anybody do Dry January?
 It’s the most depressing month of the year.
 You need alcohol to get through it!”